TomerFi/smathhome_computer_mqtt_client/README.md

 ## AskMyPc Controller

 A smarthome control component that subscribes to the *topic* **smarthome/mqtt_client/askmypc_action**.</br>
-When the mqtt client recieves a message with this topic, it will hand it over the *AskMyPc* component which will match an action to perform from a designated json file and perform the action on the computer.
+When the mqtt client recieves a message with this topic, it will hand it over the *AskMyPc* controller which will match an action to perform from a designated json file and perform the action on the computer.

-Please note, the client actually subscribes to the *topic* **smarthome/mqtt_client/#** for future components support.

 ### Requirements